tidusjar/OctoBar/README.md

 ### 📋 Configuration Files
 - `.github/workflows/release.yml` - Main workflow using semantic-release
-- `.releaserc.json` - Semantic-release configuration
+- `package.json` - Semantic-release configuration in the "release" section

 ### 💡 How to Use Conventional Commits